-From the colonial period, over years of the American War, until today, Saigon’s architecture has continuously evolved.
+From the colonial period, over the years of the American War, until today, Saigon’s architecture has continuously evolved.
 Each era has left marks on this city, turning it into an extraordinary patchwork of architectural styles.

 Saigon – Vietnam’s most populous city – is undergoing an extraordinarily difficult time.
-It is eerily quiet, with most activities are temporarily suspended.
+It is eerily quiet, with most activities temporarily suspended.
 Since the start of the pandemic, it has never been locked down for so long.
 The Delta variant has put a never-sleeping city to a stillstand.

 As I am confined to the house, I start having a serious look at my hometown.
 I wonder what makes the southern metropolitan so special.
 Is it the vibrant and alluring food scene?
-Or is it the down-to-earth people whose life is always busy, even to the point of hectic?
+Or is it the down-to-earth people whose life is always busy, even to the point of being hectic?
 All of these, however, seem to vanish at this moment.

 These days, the only things that can symbolize Saigon are the city’s landmarks.
-From the sacred Notre-Dame Cathedral to the futuristic Bitexco Tower, they still stand during the darkest hours.
+From the sacred Notre Dame Cathedral to the futuristic Bitexco Tower, they still stand during the darkest hours.
 Each boasts a different architectural style and represents a period in the history of this ever-changing city.

 Each era has left marks on this city.